ashfinal/vimrc-config/README.md

     - [vim-snippets][vim-snippets] - Source of [ultisnips][ultisnips]
 - [emmet-vim][emmet-vim] - emmet for vim: http://emmet.io/
 - [vim-table-mode][vim-table-mode] - VIM Table Mode for instant table creation
-- [vim-surround][vim-surround] - surround.vim: quoting/parenthesizing made simple
+- [vim-sandwich][vim-sandwich] - The set of operator and textobject plugins to search/select/edit sandwiched textobjects.
 - [targets.vim][targets.vim] - Vim plugin that provides additional text objects
 - [vim-signature][vim-signature] - Plugin to toggle, display and navigate marks
 - [vim-fugitive][vim-fugitive] - A Git wrapper so awesome, it should be illegal